AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Print of the fresco

-Print in real size format the fresco and placement on the library.
+Print the in real-size format the fresco and place it in the library.

 Done.